 The recent rise of right-wing populism across democratic countries has even more intensified my concerns.
 We can observe that the free exchange of opinions, which is basically essential for epistemic advancement, has become increasingly exploited by well-organized and powerful stakeholders.
 Scientists conducting research on policy-relevant issues, such as climate change or social biases, have been confronted with continual, systematic doubts regarding their competence and reliability, and even threats to their physical and emotional well being.

 As a consequence, we face significant epistemic damages: Targeted researchers tend to be intimidated, which leads to stifled discussions, overly careful and conservative methodological and thematical choices, and a systematic bias towards false negative errors.
-Currently, I have been preparing a monograph entitled Epistemic Intimidation, in which I seek to examine the mechanisms and effects of this phenomenon.
+Together with Manuela Fernández Pinto, I have currently been preparing a monograph entitled Epistemic Intimidation, in which we seek to examine the mechanisms and effects of this phenomenon.

 Further Information on My Work